 City elections shall be ordered and notice thereof given as provided in the Texas Election Code, and the council shall establish the procedures and order elections except as provided therein.
-If not otherwise provided for by state law, all elections shall be ordered at least thirty (30) days prior to the date of election and notice of the election shall be given as required by applicable law.
+If not otherwise provided for by state law, all elections shall be ordered at least thirty (30) days prior to the date of election and notice shall be given by publication not more than thirty (30) days and not less than twenty (20) days immediately preceding the date of election.
 Notice of election shall be published in a newspaper published within the city, and if there be no such publication notice shall be published in a newspaper of general circulation within the city.